One to One Mentoring

 (There is also a group version of the In-School Mentoring program operating in Winnipeg between select High Schools and Elementary Schools.)

 Though we offer many group program options, The Big Buddy program is the only one that takes places all over Winnipeg, including on-site.
 It is a mentoring preparation program for youth on our waiting list.
 This program offers Agency planned and supervised group activities twice per month.
-Fully enrolled volunteers bring youth to events such as horseback riding, rock climbing, paint nights, visits to museums, adrenaline adventures, crochet lessons, pottery, mask-making, skating and so much more!
+Fully enrolled volunteers bring youth to events such as horseback riding, rock climbing, paint nights, visits to museums, crochet lessons, pottery, mask-making, skating and so much more!

 This program enables us to really get to know the youth on our waiting list, their favourite activities and what kind of mentor they would likely connect with best.
 For volunteers, this is a low-commitment program with huge impact that allows you the flexibility to provide meaningful service without the standard time commitment.
 If you have an interest in mentoring but want to see what it’s all about first, this is a great option.

 L.E.A.P runs a two hour after-school tutor and mentorship program every week from fall to spring.
 (Days of the week vary depending on age/grade level and size of group.)
 Each student is provided an hour of personalized tutoring, followed with relationship building, fun activities and games.
 Students either work on their own homework they bring with them, or work on any of the resources we have to offer.

 After an hour of homework, volunteers and students have a healthy snack and participate in organized games and activities that emphasis life-skills, teamwork, and fun!